PAST ACTION: THE CREATIVE SECTOR’S FY26 BUDGET REQUEST LETTER TO GOV. HEALEY

 The Mass Cultural Council’s annual operating and grantmaking budget is approved each year through the state budget.
 The Mass Cultural Council’s budget is also the single largest public appropriation each year that is directed towards arts and culture in Massachusetts.
 In FY25, our coalition successfully advocated for a budget increase and the Mass Cultural Council was funded at $26.9 million.

-This year, the MASSCreative Action Network is continuing its long-term campaign of increasing the agency’s budget to $35 million, or $5 per capita, by urging the Healey-Driscoll Administration to increase the Mass Cultural Council’s FY26 budget (0640-0300) to $28 million.
-Additionally, we are advocating for $17 million for the Massachusetts Tourism Trust Fund and Regional Tourism Councils.
+This year, in a continuation of our campaign to increase the agency’s budget to $35 million or $5 per capita, the MASSCreative Action Network circulated a sign-on letter urging the Healey-Driscoll Administration to increase the Mass Cultural Council’s FY26 budget (0640-0300) to $28 million and the Massachusetts Tourism Trust Fund’s budget to $17 million.

 Next